vistalab-technion/cs236781/_assignments/10-final-project.md

    preprocessing/augmentation approaches, loss formulations, training methods and hyperparameter values.

-   Note: You can use existing code, e.g. in your implementation but specify what you used and which parts you implemented yourself.
+   Note: You can use pre-existing code in your implementation, but specify what you used and which parts you implemented yourself.
+The experiments themselves should be unique to your project and implemented by you.

-4. Results (20%).
+4. Results and discussion (20%).
    Present all results in an orderly table and include graphs or figures as you see fit.
    Discuss, analyze and explain your results.
    Compare to previous works and other approaches for your task.

+Your work will be evaluated based solely on this report (although your results should also be reproducible, see below).
+It will not be evaluated based on the code you write, how much server time you used, how many experiments you performed, etc. Therefore, make sure to structure your time accordingly so that you properly address each of the required sections in the report.
+This will maximize both the chance of a good project and of a good grade.

 ## Submission

 Create a zip file titled `proj-id1_id2.zip` (replace `id1`/`id2` with your IDs) and email it to Chaim and Aviv.

-The zip file should include:
+The zip file **must** include:
 1. A single PDF document, `report.pdf`, containing your project report.
-   It **must** be structured according to the sections listed above.
+   It must be structured **exactly** according to the sections listed above.
 2. A folder `src/` containing all your code.
 3. A `README` file (plain text/markdown) explaining:
     1. The structure of the code in the `src/` folder: What is implemented in